SIMD Overview

 __m128 w = _mm_shuffle_ps(col,col, _MM_SHUFFLE(3, 3, 3, 3));

-The last part of the algorithm is to perform the actual dot product calculation, 4 of them at once, and store the result
+The last part of the algorithm is to perform the actual dot product calculation, 4 of them at once, and store the result:

-__m128 result_col = _mm_mul_ps(vx, x);
+__m128 result_col = _mm_mul_ps(a, x);

-result_col = _mm_add_ps(result_col, _mm_mul_ps(vy, y));
+result_col = _mm_add_ps(result_col, _mm_mul_ps(b, y));

-result_col = _mm_add_ps(result_col, _mm_mul_ps(vz, z));
+result_col = _mm_add_ps(result_col, _mm_mul_ps(c, z));

-result_col = _mm_add_ps(result_col, _mm_mul_ps(vw, w));
+result_col = _mm_add_ps(result_col, _mm_mul_ps(d, w));

 _mm_store_ps(&out[i][0], result_col);